 Diocese of San José Safe Environment Requirements

-As a Diocese, all of us work meticulously year-round to uphold our unwavering commitment to ensure a safe environment for both children and those who are vulnerable within our local Church.
-To affirm this united goal of a safe environment within our own Diocese, we bind ourselves to the practical measures outlined within USCCB’s Dallas Charter as a foundation for safeguarding children and vulnerable adults.
+The Diocese of San José walks in lockstep with the immensely important work the Church in the United States vigorously carries out in support of our unified commitment to uphold the USCCB’s Dallas Charter.
+As we reaffirm this united goal of a Safe Environment within our own Diocese, we bind ourselves to the practical measures outlined within USCCB’s Dallas Charter as a foundation for safeguarding children and vulnerable adults.
 The Charter is the cornerstone of the Churches framework for accountability through reconciliation and healing with individuals, and the families of those individuals, who have been harmed by Church personnel, both clergy and lay.
 The Charter also establishes safety standards for those serving in ministry with youth or vulnerable adults, such as required safe environment training and background checks.
+To this end, these safeguards are audited annually by the USCCB to ensure the highest level of ongoing accountability.

-All clergy and diocesan personnel, as well as adult volunteers – 18 years-old or older – who serve in any capacity with children or vulnerable adults, must complete the following requirements:
+All clergy and diocesan personnel, as well as adult volunteers 18 years-old or older who serve in any capacity with children or vulnerable adults, must complete the following requirements:

-2) All personnel, including clergy and volunteers, must complete the appropriate Diocesan Safe Environment training course to learn how to recognize and report abuse or misconduct prior to engaging in ministry or employment.
-Thereafter, Diocesan Safe Environment training must be renewed every three (3) years.
-Training is available exclusively via the VIRTUS online learning management system (www.virtusonline.org).
-The training is available in English, Spanish, Vietnamese, and Korean.
-Registration Instructions: English & Spanish | Instructions for Accessing Certificate of Completion | Instructions for Re-Certification.
+- All personnel, including clergy and volunteers, must complete the appropriate Diocesan Safe Environment training course to learn how to recognize and report abuse or misconduct prior to engaging in ministry or employment with youth or vulnerable adults.
+Thereafter, Diocesan Safe Environment training must be renewed in accordance with State, Federal, and Diocesan Standards for Service with youth or vulnerable adults.
+Training is available via the VIRTUS online learning management system (www.virtusonline.org).
+The training is available in English, Spanish, and Vietnamese.

 Youth also play a vital role in safety and prevention.
 Students in our Catholic Schools and Catechetical Programs participate in a VIRTUS Catholic Safe Environment Curriculum lesson every year which is founded on the principles of appropriate relationship boundaries in the broader context of Christian values.
 All lessons are age-appropriate and empower children to begin to recognize inappropriate behaviors and tell a safe adult.
 Parents are encouraged to continue the conversation at home and can find helpful resources and lesson plans on the dioceses’ website at https://www.dsj.org/protecting-gods-children/virtus-resources-for-teachers-catechist/.